 - Preheat the oven to 350°F (177°C).

-- Make the ganache: Place chopped chocolate in a medium bowl.
+- Make the ganache: Place chopped chocolate in a medium heat-proof bowl.
 Heat the cream in a small saucepan over medium heat, stirring occasionally.
-Once it begins to boil, immediately remove from heat then pour over the chocolate.
-Stir gently until the ganache is smooth.
-Set aside and allow to cool to room temperature.
-During this time, it will slowly thicken as well.
+Once it comes to a simmer, immediately remove from heat and pour over the chocolate.
+Let sit for 2–3 minutes to soften the chocolate, then stir gently until the ganache is smooth.
+Set aside at room temperature and allow to slightly cool.
+During this time, it will gradually thicken as well.

-- Make the filling: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream on medium-high speed until stiff peaks form, about 5 minutes.
+- Make the filling: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream on medium-high speed until stiff peaks form, about 3 minutes.
 Spoon the whipped cream into a bowl and set aside.
-Using the same mixing bowl (no need to rinse clean!), beat the cream cheese, peanut butter, confectioners’ sugar, and vanilla extract together on medium-high speed until combined.
+Using the same mixing bowl (no need to rinse it out), beat the cream cheese on medium-high speed until smooth.
+Then add the peanut butter, confectioners’ sugar, and vanilla extract, and beat until combined.
 Mixture will be thick.
-Fold in the whipped cream until smooth. be gentle, you don’t want to deflate that cream.
+Fold in the whipped cream until smooth.
+Be gentle, you don’t want to deflate that cream.

 Notes

-- Make Ahead & Freezing Instructions: You can get started on the crust in step 2 and the ganache in step 3.
+- Make Ahead & Freezing Instructions: You can get started on the crust in step 2 and the ganache in step 3 ahead of time.
 You can keep both in the refrigerator overnight if you’re getting started the day before.
 Cover both tightly.
 This pie can be frozen up to 3 months.
 It’s tasty frozen or you can let it thaw overnight in the refrigerator before serving.

 A must try for peanut butter fans!
 This was seriously one of the most delicious desserts I have ever made.
 It was on par with a restaurant dessert that would probably cost you $8 a slice.
 I made no changes to the recipe and I would definitely make it again.
 Thanks Sally for another great recipe!